approov/quickstart-react-native/SHAPES-EXAMPLE.md

 The `key` should also be changed to `shapes_api_key_placeholder`, removing the actual API key out of the code.

 We need to inform Approov that it needs to substitute the placeholder value for the real API key on the `api-key` header.
-Find this line and uncomment it:
+Find this line within the `approovSetup` function and uncomment it:

 ```Javascript
 ApproovService.addSubstitutionHeader("api-key", "");